 140 - 160 mins

-GearBest offers this for less than $170 and you can get more savings by using the promo code “ILIFEA4S”.
+GearBest offers this for less than $170 and here are the coupon code…

 The A4S offers some neat upgrades here.
 My favorite would be the Mini-Room technology that cuts down the time this robot will run in a small room.

 This feature lengthens the life of the batteries because you don’t have to drain it as often.